rsnodgrass/hassio-addons/xantech-serial-bridge/README.md

   and Dayton Audio use a version of the Xantech multi-zone controller protocol.

-While some amplifiers (e.g. Xantech and Monoprice) support expanding the number of zones by connecting two (or three) amplifiers together, the Multi-Zone Audio Serial Bridge enables an "unlimited" number of amplifiers to be controlled via a REST interface.
+While some amplifiers (e.g. Xantech and Monoprice) support expanding the number of zones by connecting two (or three) amplifiers together, the *Matrix Audio Serial Bridge* enables an "unlimited" number of amplifiers to be controlled via a REST interface.

 ## Installation